graphicsdesk/spectate/README.md

 # Spectate

-Spectate provides a complete workflow for building freeform stories.
+Spectate provides a workflow for building freeform stories.
 It allows users to write stories and code locally, and then publish the HTML in Arc.
 Spectate uploads CSS, JS, and other assets separately.

-Every story is stored in a repository on GitHub and is created from Spectate's template.
-The template uses a Google Doc to drive the content of the story.
+Every story is stored in a repository on GitHub and is based on a Spectate template.
+The template can use a Google Doc to drive the content of the story.

 Check out these examples: [EOAA](https://www.columbiaspectator.com/eye-lead/2019/11/15/students-and-faculty-say-gender-based-harassment-and-discrimination-at-columbia-is-systemic-why-are-they-turning-away-from-the-system-built-to-address-it/) (interactive), [Linguistics Major](https://github.com/spec-journalism/linguistics-major) (multimedia), [Union Theological Seminary](https://github.com/spec-journalism/uts) (_The Eye_)